eval/rack-pjax/README.md

     use Rack::Pjax
     run RackApp::Application
 ```

-II.
+III.
 Install [jquery-pjax](https://github.com/defunkt/jquery-pjax).
 Make sure to add the 'data-pjax-container'-attribute to the container.

 ```html
     <head>